 On-campus Recruiting Policies

-The Office of Career Services has established policies and guidelines based on best practices in college recruiting.
-These are designed to benefit both our employer partners as well as student recruits like you.
+The Office of Career Services is available to provide guidance and assistance throughout your job exploration, interview and career decision process.
+In order to provide the highest level of support, Career Services has established policies and guidelines based on best practices in college recruiting.
+These are designed to benefit students as well as our employer partners.
 We ask that you familiarize yourself with these policies prior to attending on-campus interviews.

 Cancellation of Interviews